Arash7-eng/Chemistry.GitHub.io/README.md

 |4.Because of presence of impurities lot of soap is consumed by hardwater|4.Softwater consumes less soap for washing and bathing purposes |

 <h2>Methods to remove permanent hardness</h2>
-There are three methods to remove permanent hardness
+There are three methods to remove permanent hardness:-
 <h3>Lime-Soda:-</h3>The method involves the treatment of water with lime[Ca(OH)2] and soda [Na2(CO)3] which reasults in the formation of insoluble precipitates of Calcium and Magnesium which can be removed by filtration.

 <h4> (A)Cold Lime-Soda Process</h4>